Edward Sokolowski, CFP®, CLU®, ChFC®, AIF®

-Kelly went on to attend Western New England University, where a career in finance first peaked her interest.
-Out of school Kelly got her first taste of the financial planning industry while working at Northwestern Mutual in Pittsfield, Massachusetts, as a sales assistant.
+Kelly went on to attend Western New England University, where a career in finance first piqued her interest.
+Out of school, Kelly got her first taste of the financial planning industry while working at Northwestern Mutual in Pittsfield, Massachusetts, as a sales assistant.
 The independent, fast-paced environment prepared her for her subsequent move to MassMutual in Springfield, where she accepted a position as an investment analyst in the operations division.

 Kelly’s dedicated work ethic and ability to manage and resolve complex problems with efficiency and empathy quickly identified her as an integral part of the organization.
-Within a short time, she was promoted into the role of regulatory operations consultant, auditing operations and developing supervisory procedures.
-A few years later, equipped with vast experience, Kelly was further promoted into her most recent position as compliance consultant, where she handled various regulatory inquiries and drove changes that positively influenced the client experience.
+Within a short time, she was promoted into the role of regulatory operations consultant, auditing operations, and developing supervisory procedures.
+A few years later, equipped with vast experience, Kelly was further promoted into her most recent position as a compliance consultant, where she handled various regulatory inquiries and drove changes that positively influenced the client experience.

 From regulatory inspections to internal audits, to research and resolution, Kelly has the ability to comb through fine details with precision and accuracy, making her an invaluable asset to our team.
 Kelly joined PVFG as the Director of Compliance and Operations in early 2016.
 Armed with her FINRA Series 7 and 24 securities registrations through Commonwealth Financial Network® and guided by her caring and personal approach, Kelly has become a dynamic asset to our growing firm.